 - Make a well in the center of the dry ingredients and pour in the wet ingredients.
 Stir until the flour is barely incorporated, then fold in the blueberries.
 Scoop the batter into the prepared muffin tins using a 1/3 cup measure or large ice cream scoop.

-- Bake until the center of a muffin springs back when lightly pressed or a toothpick inserted into the center of a muffin comes out with a few moist crumbs.
+- Bake until the center of a muffin springs back when lightly pressed or a toothpick inserted into the center of a muffin comes out with a few moist crumbs, about 10-12 minutes.

 - Cool 5 minutes before taking the muffins out of the pan.
 These are best eaten the day they are made, or you can wrap and freeze them to enjoy later.